Noelhacks/xrwvm-fullstack_developer_capstone/README.md

 The "Dealerships Website" consumes the "Sentiment Analyzer Service" to analyze the sentiments of the reviews through the Django Proxy contained within the Django application.

 ![image](https://github.com/diversv/xrwvm-fullstack_developer_capstone/assets/111029490/060b3e4f-2c6e-4a57-ba8a-d068855d547b)

+Also in the Cool branch has the optional assignments with code